Accessing an Ethics Consultation

 Typically, an ethics consultation service is able to respond quickly to a request for support.
 Depending on the urgency and the acuity of the situation, the process from start to finish for an ethics consultation could be in hours (for some patient treatment questions) or days/weeks (for more complex, less urgent issues).

-The subject of ethics consultations are also not necessarily limited to current issues and decisions.
+The subjects of ethics consultations are also not necessarily limited to current issues and decisions.
 Much can be learned by reviewing past situations.
 Similarly, it is a good idea to explicitly think and talk about the ethical aspects of future opportunities and challenges.

 04 Who "does" ethics consultations?